forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 1. For Windows Download the "11", "JDK", "Client" version.
 1. Once the file is downloaded open it and complete the installation steps.

-Inside Visual Studio Code, you'll need to set the `salesforcedx-vscode-apex.java.home` to one of the following values.
+Inside Visual Studio Code, set `salesforcedx-vscode-apex.java.home` to one of the following values.

 MacOS: